standard-title Living Your Legend: Blog Here you will get the latest on what is happening with the EBC Initiative.

 Please turn your anger and sadness into something good as a way to honor your loved one.
 I might be able to help you with that.
 At the Chris Elliott Fund, we talk “LIVE” all the time as well as via email/social media & online support groups with many caregivers, loved ones and the families of brain cancer patients that have passed away.
 Something I have noticed is that often times, there is anger and sadness expressed when a new treatment or a possible new treatment/clinical trial becomes available or anger arises when the loved one is not able to participate in a clinical trial for various reasons.
 Most of the anger and sadness stems from the following: Receiving “Compassionate Use” of the treatment under study is so hard to get, and The parameters to get into a Clinical Trial are very tight (this is what Al Musella, The Musella Foundation” is working on.)
 The idea would be to lesson these parameters and to make the actual time spent in the clinical trial shorter.
 Brain Tumor patients and their loved ones often feel anger and sadness that their loved one did not get the opportunity to have a new and/or […]

+With the continuously increasing amount of people worldwide investing in a cell phone, there comes some risks, that these users should be made aware of.
+This includes phone security, hackers and cold calls – some of the latest phone security statistics here educate people on the potential issues they might not know about.
+However this is an obvious answer.
+Health wise, there is a new issue arising.
+Does cell phone use cause health ailments?
 I don’t know if cell phones cause brain cancer or not but what I do know is this.
 When my late husband, Christopher Stewart Elliott, was diagnosed with brain cancer, the first thing that went through my mind, after the shock of this diagnosis, was WOW!
-My husband has been in the telcom business for many many years, used to use one of the first large cell phones that got “hot” when used and he used to use it a lot as he was in sales and used to be on his phone all the time between and during appointments…… While Chris was going through his chemo treatment, at that time, it was BCNU, the young man who was typically seated beside him each week was being treated for testicular cancer.
-He shared with Chris that he too was in sales and often dropped his cell phone into his lap between using it while driving, which he spent most of his day doing.
-I can remember Chris and I having a discussion on the possibility of the use this person’s cell phone and “carrying it in his lap” could potentially be a cause of his testicular cancer.
-Also, many many […]
+My husband has been in the telcom business for many many years, used to use one of the first large cell phones that got “hot” when used and he used to use it a lot as he was in sales and used to be on his phone all the time between and during appointments…… While Chris was going through his chemo treatment, at that time, it was BCNU, the young man who was typically seated beside him each week was […]

 Do you ever have those really rare “Pinch Me Moments”?
 Every once in a while, they DO HAPPEN.
 Ever since last Friday AND Saturday the 15th, I have been kind of “skipping” over the last week because I am just so “Happy & Hopeful” for brain cancer patients.
 Let me tell you why…….
 Most of you know that I’ve been in the brain tumor/brain cancer space for 14.5 years and most of you know it is because my late husband, Chris Elliott, was diagnosed with GBM at 39.
 During the last 14.5 years, I have never felt so much HOPE in treating brain cancer like I do now.
 I’ve been involved in a project for the last three years, that although was made public last Friday, much is still not public knowledge, so the details that I can share are limited.
 I am increasingly becoming convinced that to KICK BRAIN CANCER BUTT, it will be a combination of surgery, radiation, device and chemo/vaccine/immune therapy.
 A new device, The Voyager, is going into clinical trials for solid tumors and the first category of solid tumors is GBM.
 This device has been in Research & Development for the last 16-18 years in […]